brocoders/extensive-react-boilerplate/docs/forms.md

 ### Do not depend your form's structure on backend's request or response

-Often backend send or receive data comfortable for them, but not for frontend and this grow bad forms.
-To avoid problem with this we recommend to use `transform` function for transform data from backend to frontend and vice versa.
+Often, the backend sends or receives data in a format comfortable for them, but not for the frontend, leading to poorly designed forms.
+To avoid problems like this, we recommend using the transform function to convert data from the backend to the frontend and vice versa.

 Example: